Exploratory Testing: A Detailed Guide

 What is Exploratory Testing?

-Essentially, exploratory testing tries to mimic the personal freedom and choices of individual end-users.
+Essentially, exploratory testing tries to mimic individual end-users’ personal freedom and choices.
 It is all about discovery, investigation, and curiosity.
 It is a simultaneous process in which testers go through the software of their own accord to get a sense of the quality of the user experience it provides.

 Exploratory testing involves minimal planning.
-Testers create a test idea to have a sense of what they are looking for and start exploring the software.
-Testers make spontaneous decisions of what features and actions to test, thus reflecting the individual interests of end-users.
+Testers create a test idea to understand what they are looking for and start exploring the software.
+Testers make spontaneous decisions about what features and actions to test, thus reflecting the individual interests of end-users.
+This type of testing will more likely find more issues and edge cases than you would through traditional test cases.

 1. Classify the Bugs

-- Categorize the commonly detected bugs in similar software
+- Categorize the commonly detected bugs in similar software.
+Use Bug Severity and Bug Priority for categorization.

-- Develop test scenarios to test for these bugs
+- Create test scenarios to test for these bugs.

 The Test Charter should include: